dmpstats/stochCRM/README.md

 Users have the option to use an online version of the app or download a copy of the code and run it locally.

-Using the online version is recommended, as the advantages are manifold:
+Using the online version (available [here](https://dmpstats.shinyapps.io/avian_stochcrm/)) is recommended, as the advantages are manifold:
 * Users are not required to use any R code.
 * Users are not required to install or maintain R – their web-browser will communicate with remote servers that carry the necessary software and conduct the calculations.
 * Updates are made directly to the server, so are immediately propagated to users.

-  The online version of the app is available [here](https://dmpstats.shinyapps.io/avian_stochcrm/).

 To run the app locally, first download and install the latest version of [R](https://cran.r-project.org/).
 The app can then be launched via two options:
-1. Run the following code in an opened R session
+* Run the following code in an opened R session

   ```R
    > if(!require("shiny")){ install.packages("shiny"); library(shiny)}
    > runGitHub(repo = "dmpstats/stochCRM")
   ```

-2. Run code manually downloaded from GitHub, taking the following steps:
+* Run code manually downloaded from GitHub, taking the following steps:
-  * Download the ZIP containing the app files (green button "Clone or download") and unzip it to a convenient location
+  1. Download the ZIP containing the app files (green button "Clone or download") and unzip it to a convenient location
-  * If launching via the [RStudio Editor](https://www.rstudio.com/products/rstudio/), open the "global.r" file, and either click the "Run App" button or use the shortcut _Ctrl+Shift+Enter_ (or _Ctrl+Alt+R_)
+  2. If launching via the [RStudio Editor](https://www.rstudio.com/products/rstudio/), open the "global.r" file, and either click the "Run App" button or use the shortcut _Ctrl+Shift+Enter_ (or _Ctrl+Alt+R_)
-  * If launching from an R console, call the `runApp` function as follows
+  3. If launching from an R console, call the `runApp` function as follows

   ```R
   > if(!require("shiny")){ install.packages("shiny"); library(shiny)}